pickle-prick/rubik/README.md

 ```

 If everything worked correctly, there will be a `build` folder in the root
-level of the codebase, and it will contain a freshly-built `game`.
+level of the codebase, and it will contain a freshly-built `rubik` executable.

 ## Codebase Introduction